Justin01Wu/webUI/src/main/webapp/tips.md

 ```

-    by the way, some JS library has some kind of logging service, but none of them can be traced by browser:
+By the way, some JS library has some kind of logging service, but none of them can be traced by browser:
 In some browser, console.log will automatically write down which line of which file generate the log
 you can click on it to open related code

 ## IDE
  - Eclipse (some version) always set JavaScript build path to src\main\webapp when import a maven project,